marvelbark2/ryo-js/readme.md

     * Server Component (TODO): export server method without returning anything
         - Here you can use async functional Component and use nodejs api and use JSX synthax but no client side will be run (Hooks, document ... will be ignored)
     * Parent Component: For each component type described before, you can wrap them with a component independent state, you can either add `entry.jsx` as global wrapper or you can add it to the component itself by exporting the component naming it `Parent` (Check the ex `Static async/fresh component` down below).
 If both used, the parent component declared in the component itself will be used.
 (If you're using refreshed Static async/fresh component, you should provide the id passed as parent component props in jsx/html element that will be used to revalidate the component after data updated)

+      * Each component could have a offline version but just export offline as component function that will be used when the client is offline

 * Api: export function with method name, like: ``` export get() { return ... }  ```
     * JSON api: By returning js objects parsable values